This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 I found this fabulous Cherry Idriss Fabric at Hobby Lobby and I wanted to make something beautiful with it, but still keep the pattern in tack.
-So I created this tutorial to show that wrapping the fabric strips around a form isn’t the only way to go!
+I created this tutorial to show that the old wrapping the fabric strips around a form isn’t the only way to go!

 I also wanted a new look for my flowers, so I spray painted them!
 Yes, I said spray paint!
-This made the texture of them nice and stiff like the Duck Cloth.
+This made the texture of them nice and stiff like canvas.
+I also like to use unusual items to make flowers, they give my wreaths that special touch.
 I hope you find it inspiring!
+Here’s how I put my spring wreath together.

 Spring Wreath Duck Cloth Flat Pattern Style